N0SO/DirArch/README.md

 - Added --removefiles option - files copied successfully will
 - be deleted from the source if this flag is set as TRUE.
 If
 - the file move fails, the file (and all subsequent files)
-- will not be deleted
+- will not be deleted.
+* Sun Apr 21 2019 Mike Heitmann, N0SO <n0so@arrl.net>
+- V0.0.5 - Added -l, --logfile option to redirect STDOUT/
+-   STDERR to a file, then copy that file to the OUTDIRECTORY
+-   and delete the log.